meanbee/magecert/sales.md

 ### Fieldsets

 Defined in `Mage/Sales/etc/config.xml`, fieldsets define what data is copied across orders and quotes when they are converted.
-For example, when creating an order from a quote, the items, addresses, shipping and payment methods needs moving across.
+For example, when creating an order from a quote, the items, addresses, shipping and payment methods need to be moved from the quote to the order.

 ### `Mage_Sales_Model_Order_Address`